 Adult and children’s programs are held year-round and are free to the public.
 Check out the library website or Facebook page for program listings.

+Masks or face coverings will be required for all patrons ages 5 and older inside the building.
 Patrons are welcome to check out materials, use the public computers with time limits, or copy and scan documents.
 The library’s WiFi network is accessible outside the library and is available 24/7.
-There are benches and tables outside the building for the public to use.
-The library will offer increased access when the Boulder Junction Community Center lobby is opened.

 Disabled Access, Disabled Access